Rational approximations on toric varieties: Introduction

-By the classification due to Kleinschmidt \cite{Kleinschmidt}, we know all possible fans defining smooth complete toric varieties of Picard number $2$.
-It turns out that they always satisfy Hypothesis (*).
-With more explicit information we can improve estimation \eqref{eq:outline} by adapting the exponent on the distance to be the expected essential constant $\alpha_{\text{ess},L}(Q)$.
-What remains to be done is to find a dominating family of rational curves in $X\setminus Y$ all passing through $Q$ and achieving $\alpha_{\text{ess},L}(Q)$ and the family of general lines will do.
+Thanks to the classification due to Kleinschmidt \cite{Kleinschmidt}, we know all possible fans defining smooth complete toric varieties of Picard number $2$.
+In particular they always satisfy Hypothesis $(*)$.
+With more explicit information, we can improve the estimate \eqref{eq:outline} for a properly chosen $Y$ by adapting the exponent on the distance to be the expected value, namely the minimal $L$-degree of very free rational curves, so as to bound the constant $\alpha_{L,\nu}(Q,X\setminus Y)$ from below.
+It remains to find a dominant family of rational curves in $X\setminus Y$ all passing through $Q$ and achieving $\aesslv(Q)$, and the family of general lines will do.